 To obtain a Nevada LPN license, you must first complete a state-approved practical nursing program and provide proof of completion by having your official transcripts sent to the Board directly from the school.
 You will only be eligible for licensure if you have completed a program through an accredited school and received a degree or diploma.
 Next, complete an application and submit it to the state through the Nevada Nurses Portal along with the $90 application fee.
 Finally, register for the mandatory proficiency exam, the NCLEX-PN, through Pearson Vue.
 Pearson Vue will notify the Board directly and update your account as soon as you’ve paid the $200 exam fee.

 Checklist to become a Nevada LPN:

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Register, sit for and pass the NCLEX-PN exam.

 LPN Salaries in Nevada

 In Nevada, LPNs earn an average base salary of $29.03 per hour.
 On average, an additional $9,319 is earned in overtime pay.
 This amounts to base pay that is 6% higher than the national average.
 Benefit types and amounts vary from one employer to another.
 However, common benefits include a referral program, tuition reimbursement, license reimbursement, 401(k), and paid time off.